sonroyaalmerol/m3u-stream-merger-proxy/README.md

 First off, thanks for taking the time to contribute! ❤️

 All types of contributions are encouraged and valued. 🎉

+I'm currently looking to add more `tvg-*` tags that might be used by some IPTV providers.
+Feel free to post an issue if you require a specific tag!

 And if you like the project, but just don't have time to contribute, that's fine.
 There are other easy ways to support the project and show your appreciation, which I would also be very happy about:
 - Star the project